-Any questions about your visitor mode run, email firstname.lastname@example.org.
+Any questions about your scheduled visitor mode run, email 'firstname.lastname@example.org'.

 Look at the CRIRES telescope allocation schedule.
-Check that your targets are not too close to the Moon (>30 degrees if possible).
-If they are very close (<10 degrees) then the telescope Active Optics and/or CRIRES Adaptive Optics may not work.
+Check that your targets are not too close to the Moon (at least 30 degrees away).
+If they are very close then the telescope Active Optics and/or CRIRES Adaptive Optics will not work.

-Remember to prepare a backup program in case of poor seeing, thin clouds or strong winds.
-If the wind speed is higher than 12 m/s the telescope needs to point at least 90 degrees away.
-Note that the North/South cutoff is -24.6 deg and the wind normally (not always) comes from the North.
+Remember to prepare a backup program in case of poor seeing, clouds or strong winds.
+If the wind speed is higher than 12 m/s then the telescope needs to point at least 90 degrees away.
+Note that the North/South cutoff is at DEC = -24.6 deg and the wind normally (not always) comes from the North.
 To do this fill out this web form.
-Recall that without prior-approval, only targets in your Phase I proposal should be observed.
-Please send the backup request well in advance and not at the last minute when it may be impossible to approve.
+Recall that without prior-approval, only targets in your Phase 1 proposal can be observed.
+For this reason, send the backup request well in advance and not at the last minute when it may be impossible to approve.
 Recall that the VLT cannot observe through the zenith so take care in scheduling observations of sources with declinations within 3 degrees of -24.6.

 Check that the line of interest compared with telluric features (using the exposure time calculator) and make sure that it is covered by the relevant setting.
 Remember CRIRES wavelength coverage is not continuous and that between 2 (Y-band) and 9 (M-band) settings are needed to cover an entire band.

-Quick-look reduced data should be available of your observations.
-These should not be used for science purposes.
+Quick-look reduced data will be available of your observations.
+However, these should not be used for science purposes, as they are processed with static (old) calibrations.
 You should obtain your data from the archive archive.eso.org using the calSelector option to associate the calibrations nearest in time to your observations.

-A cookbook does not yet exist for reduction of data from the upgraded CRIRES.
+A data reduction cookbook does not yet exist for the upgraded CRIRES.
 For data reduction using the original CRIRES pipeline a cookbook is available on the manuals page here